 Blagaj is a beautiful village-town located in the south eastern region of Bosnia and Herzegovina and is a very popular tourism destination.
 Blagaj has plenty of Ottoman era monasteries and heritage buildings and lies close to the source of the Buna River also known as Vrelo Bosne.

 Visegrad is a town located in eastern Bosnia and Herzegovina on the banks of the Drina River in the Republic Sprska region.
-The town is also famous for its Ottoman era Mehmed Pasa Sokolovic Bridge, a UNESCO World Heritage site designed by the renowned Ottoman era architect, Mimar Sinan and immortalised by Nobel Prize winning author Ivo Andric’s novel, The Bridge of the Drina.
+The town is also famous for its Ottoman era Mehmed Pasa Sokolovic Bridge, a UNESCO World Heritage site designed by the renowned Ottoman era architect, Mimar Sinan and immortalised by Nobel Prize winning author Ivo Andric’s novel, The Bridge of the Drina and is easily one of the many places you must see in Bosnia.

 It is a town located in the Herzegovina region and is renowned for being a highly revered Catholic pilgrimage centre.
 The town rose to prominence after reports of the alleged apparitions of the Virgin Mary to six local Catholics was reported and it eventually became a popular site.